 You need to welcome new users onboard, and onboarding notifications can welcome and educate them on how the app works.
 However, onboarding can either improve or ruin your users’ first impression.
 According to the latest stats, 25% of users quit right after one use, and 77% are likely to drop the app in the next three days.

-While taking advantage of push messages, you can leave breadcrumbs highlighting a different unique feature, also known as a unique selling point (USP).
-It’s a great way to show what your app is capable of and encourage app usage.
+While taking advantage of push messages, you can leave breadcrumbs highlighting a different, unique feature, also known as a unique selling point (USP).
+This is a great way to show what your app is capable of and encourage app usage.

 Tracking the right metrics

-Of course, click rates are important, but you shouldn’t rely exclusively on them.
-There are more metrics to track while optimizing your push notification strategy, including conversion, opt-in, and clickthrough rates.
+Of course, click rates are important, but you shouldn't rely exclusively on them.
+There are more metrics to track while optimizing your push notification strategy, including conversion, opt-in, and open rates.

 Sending the right number of notifications

-"The more, the better" concept doesn’t work with push notifications.
-According to eMarketer, 81% of smartphone users tend to switch off the notifications in cases where they are spammed with messages.
+"The more, the better" concept doesn't work with push notifications.
+According to statistics, 39% of smartphone users tend to switch off notifications whenever they are spammed with messages.
 Further, around 8% of smartphone users will delete the application if it sends too many push notifications.

 Instead of concentrating on quantity, it’s better to focus on quality.
 You need to study your customers, their priorities, and their needs.
 Make sure that your notifications reflect these factors.

 There are lots of variables you need to consider while launching your campaign.
 There is no perfect formula for how many push notifications you should send your users.
-It might take you a few A/B testing rounds to understand this figure.
+It might take you a few rounds of A/B testing to understand this figure.

 Users highly appreciate personalized messages.
 Here, you’ll want to fine-tune messages based on particular user groups’ needs.